Aadarsh-2912/File-Sharing-System/README.md

 3. **Workflow Example:**
    1. **Sign Up** two users: one with `role: ops`, one with `role: client`.
    2. **Verify** the client user:
-      - Copy the verification link from the server console output.
-      - Paste it in your browser or use a GET request in Postman.
+      - Check your email inbox for the verification email and follow the link to verify your account.
    3. **Login** both users to get their `access_token`.
    4. **Upload** a file as the `ops` user (POST `/files/upload`, add file in form-data, set Authorization header).
    5. **List files** as the `client` user (GET `/files/list`, set Authorization header).